 Almost 10 years before the 1974 World Cup, Cruyff made his league debut for Ajax in November 1964.
 He was 17 years and 204 days old, and it was the day he initiated the tradition of talented young Ajax players scoring in their club debut.
 He was certainly a promising young player, but the legend he would become was far from written.

 Cruyff won the Eredivisie a joint-high nine times (level with Danish PSV icon Jan Heintze) in the 12 seasons he spent in the division.
 He won it six times in the eight Eredivisie seasons between 1965 and 1973 with the last three complemented with European Cups.
-The Dutchman transferred to Barcelona in the summer of 1973 and joined former Ajax coach Rinus Michels.
+The Dutchman transferred to Barcelona in the summer of 1973, joining former Ajax coach Rinus Michels.
 After his move to Spain, Cruyff helped Barcelona win their first league title in 14 years.
-By scoring 16 goals, Cruyff finished the season as the club’s second-highest scorer and the fourth highest in the league.
+By scoring 16 goals, Cruyff finished the season as the club’s second-highest scorer and the fourth-highest in the league.

-Cruyff was victorious just about everywhere he touched a ball.
-He won 80% of the Eredivisie matches he played (245/308).
-Unsurprisingly, now five years after his death, that’s still the highest win percentage among players with 100+ appearances in Dutch top-flight history.
+Cruyff was victorious just about everywhere he touched a ball, winning 80% of the Eredivisie matches he played (245/308).
+Unsurprisingly, now six years after his death, that’s still the highest win percentage among players with 100+ appearances in Dutch top-flight history.
 That record may disappear one day, but Cruyff’s status as a pioneer of modern football won’t go with it.

 Enjoy this?
 Subscribe to our newsletter to receive exclusive content.